suomitek/suomitek-appboard/cmd/tiller-proxy/README.md

 # Tiller Proxy

-This proxy is a service for Kubeapps that connects the Dashboard with Tiller.
+This proxy is a service for Suomitek-appboard that connects the Dashboard with Tiller.
 The goal of this Proxy is to provide a secure proxy for authenticated users to deploy, upgrade and delete charts in different namespaces.

 Part of the logic of this tool has been extracted from [helm-CRD](https://github.com/bitnami-labs/helm-crd).
-That tool has been deprecated in Kubeapps to avoid having to synchronize the state of a release in two different places (Tiller and the CRD object).
+That tool has been deprecated in Suomitek-appboard to avoid having to synchronize the state of a release in two different places (Tiller and the CRD object).

 The client should provide the header `Authorization: Bearer TOKEN` being TOKEN the Kubernetes API Token in order to perform any action.